Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 a management level in here?

-And and should we promote people too?
+And, and should we promote people

-And and we, we all sort of collectively
+And, and we, we all sort of collectively

 agreed that it would be too artificial.

-I don't think you had the right people,
+I don't think you had the right people.

-like that wanted that.
+That wanted that.

 And that's kind of an important decision.